Thoughts About Books

 This is just my take, but I was never a big fan of the Da Vinci Code.
 Actually, I have no interest in reading that volume, but if you are a Dan Brown fan you might want to check out his new book The Lost Symbol.
 Personally, I would rather read something slightly different, but Dan Brown's books continue to be popular.

-Many people seem to have a lot of animosity towards Ted Kennedy, especially with the offensive Bury Obama with Ted Kennedy signs people carried at many rallies.
+Many people seemed to have a lot of animosity towards Ted Kennedy, especially with the offensive Bury Obama with Ted Kennedy signs people carried at many rallies.
 Kennedy will be the first one to admit he made mistakes in his personal life, but that does not negate from all the great achievements he made as a US senator.

 Kennedy was a proponent of adequate and universal health care.
 His family had been touched by many tragedies, so he always spoke of at length of how he would like to see everyone have access to the great health care he had the luxury of having.
 If Kennedy had survived brain cancer some say the tone of the health care debate may have been quite different considering he had a way of smoothing out differences between the two sides.

 I heard people who read Shanghai Girls also enjoyed The Help, so I now I want to read this novel.
 The Help is a fictional story about a young writer that interviews African-American maids that are entrusted with raising the children of wealthy Caucasian women.
 This is an expose type of novel of an era in the not so distant past when maids were not always treated well, which is ties in well with other issues going on during the Civil Rights Movement when this novel is set.
 There is also a movie based on the book, so you can watch that after reading this novel.
+The movies is pretty entertaining, especially the pie episode.
+I hear that is also in the book.

 So many famous people have passed away such as Ted Kennedy, Farah Faucet, Michael Jackson, and one of my favorite actors, Patrick Swayze.
 Before he passed away he wrote a memoir called The Time of My Life, and I want to read it since I came to enjoy his movies after their heyday.
 Those around Swayze also spoke of what a truly kind man he really was, and I will always remember him from Dirty Dancing!
 I never watched this movie until 1998, but I have been enamored with it since.
 His dance moves were fun, he was cute, and who could forego the charm of Swayze.
 Swayze is one of those Hollywood types that actually had a lasting relationship and marriage, so you have to admire the man for that.
 I did not know he had written a memoir, but now I want to check it out.